-The guaranteed water resistant of 100 meters seems to be adequate for a sporty timekeeper, which is not supposed to be used as a diving companion.
+The guaranteed water-resistance of 100 meters is adequate for a sporty timekeeper, which is not supposed to be a diving companion.

-The ProPilot Calibre 111 is available on a stainless steel bracelet, as well as a green textile strap and, of course, dark brown Louisiana crocodile strap with steel folding clasp.
+The ProPilot Calibre 111 is available on a stainless steel bracelet, as well as a green textile strap and, of course, a dark brown Louisiana crocodile strap with a steel folding clasp.
 Although the bracelet looks more practical, the leather band seems to be ideal for a person who plans to wear the piece to the office.
-There seems to be a lot of painstaking attention paid to the most miniscule details with smartly chosen thread for contrasting stitching finishing the picture.
+There seems to be a lot of painstaking attention paid to the most minuscule details with smartly chosen thread for contrasting stitching finishing the picture.

-Starting at CHF 5200, the timekeeper seems to be worth every penny that Oris wants for it.
+Starting at CHF 5200, the timekeeper is worth every penny that Oris wants for it.

 For this new device, Oris has created a new hand-wound caliber.
 Designed and built in-house, it looks like it is based on the caliber 110 mechanism that we have already seen last year.
-Despite such an obvious thing as the simple calendar that was added to Cal.
-111, I can see that the new version of the base mechanism is a bit more refined.
+Despite such an obvious thing as the simple calendar, I can see that the new version is also a bit more refined.
 At least, it offers a more precise way to adjust the balance wheel thanks to a greater number of teeth on its regulator lever.

-The rest seems to be the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.
+The rest is the same with the plates and bridges featuring the same nice machine-brushing we have seen on the case with the texture nicely accented by polished screw heads and visible synthetic rubies.

 The mechanism is seen through a sapphire crystal on the back cover.

 Ah, the dial.
-Designed in the same spirit as that of 110 Anniversary model, this part, too, offers an impressive mix of high (but not extreme) legibility and a bit unexpected level of refinement.
+Designed in the same spirit as that of the 110 Anniversary model, this part, too, offers an impressive mix of high (but not extreme) legibility and a bit unexpected level of refinement.